maldins46/Pokedex/README.md

 # Pokedex API

-A REST API that provides Pokémon information, part of a software engineering challenge.
+A REST API that provides Pokémon information as part of a software engineering challenge.

+## Features
+- Retrieve basic Pokémon information from the PokéAPI.
+- Get a translated description using FunTranslations (Yoda/Shakespeare styles).
+- Built with **Spring Boot (Java 17)**.
+- Uses **WebClient** for API calls.
+- Graceful error handling and timeout management.
+- Includes **Swagger UI** for API documentation.

-# Prerequisites - Installing Dependencies
+## Prerequisites - Installing Dependencies
-If your machine does not have Java or Maven installed, follow these steps.

-### 1. Install Java 17
+### 1. Java 17
+The application requires **Java 17** to be installed on your machine to build and run.

 #### **Windows**
 1. Download and install **Eclipse Temurin JDK 17** from [Adoptium](https://adoptium.net/temurin/releases/?version=17).
 2. Add Java to your system PATH (if not automatically configured).